The Native American Shepherd is actually a mix of two different breeds of dog, the Native American Indian dog and the Belgian Shepherd.

 Often, the answer lies within you when it comes to the things that you need to know before you buy any puppy.

-However, we will now cover each and every aspect that we feel will play an integral role in your knowledge of the Native American Shepherd.
+However, we will now cover every aspect that we feel will play an integral role in your knowledge of the Native American Shepherd.

 What Price are Native American Shepherd Puppies?